This Toolkit has been designed to aid compliance with the Medicines Australia Code of Conduct (the Code).

 Guidelines that explain the complaints-handling process for anyone outside the pharmaceutical industry, such as individuals, healthcare professionals, or a member of the general public.
 Includes accessibility, timeframes, process and what information to include when submitting a complaint.
 Reference Code Section 16.

-With QR Codes becoming part of our everyday lives, learn how they can be appropriately used in branded materials.
+With QR Codes now part of our everyday lives, learn how they can be appropriately used in branded materials.
 Reference Code Section 2.

 Transparency Decision Tool (Guidance)